 Chair: John Cranna, Director, The Creative Hub.

-Note: There are scholarships of $1500 each offered for this course.
+Note: There are scholarships of $1500 each offered for this course, including the Huia Books scholarship for a Maori / Pasifika writer.
 Contact us for details.

 Geoff Walker – Former publishing director, Penguin Books

 Two workshops: “Working with fiction writers to bring their work to print”

 Geoff is New Zealand’s most successful fiction publisher.
 He recently stepped down as publishing director of Penguin New Zealand, a position he held for 25 years.
 He has published and helped develop many of New Zealand’s leading writers, including Michael King, Maurice Gee, Lloyd Jones, Witi Ihimaera, Patricia Grace and Anne Salmond.
 Books by these authors have won many awards.
 Geoff will discuss his work editing manuscripts with these leading authors, and the typical mistakes start out writers make in developing their work.

 Harriet Allan – Current fiction publisher, Penguin Random House